While Trump minimizes the toll, government orders 100,000 new body bags

 White House coronavirus guidelines to expire as testing challenges continueApril 29, 202001:29

-Sam Imbriale, a senior aide at the Department of Health and Human Services, told members of the federal response team over the weekend that all resource request forms used by state, local and private sector officials to seek federal supplies and other assistance must now be routed to the White House, according to a person who heard his remark to dozens of people on a phone conference.
+Sam Imbriale, a senior aide at Health and Human Services, told members of the federal response team over the weekend that all resource request forms used by state, local and private-sector officials to seek federal supplies and other assistance must now be routed to the White House, according to a person who heard his remark to dozens of people on a phone conference.

-The senior White House official, speaking on condition of anonymity, said that Trump is taking into account the dangers associated with loosening stay-at-home restrictions and is following the advice of Coronavirus Response Coordinator Deborah Birx and other doctors on his task force in moving forward.
+The senior White House official, speaking on condition of anonymity, said Trump is taking into account the dangers associated with loosening stay-at-home restrictions and is following the advice of the coronavirus response coordinator, Dr. Deborah Birx, and other doctors on his task force in moving forward.

 "At each of the three phases, they make recommendations for what needs to be done to safely begin reopening, while keeping in place mitigation efforts like social distancing," the official said in an email.
 "Dr. Birx, for example, has been in consultation with states, on behalf of the White House, to advise if they are ready to move toward reopening based on a number of factors, one of which is testing capacity."